The Part of All — Tennyson Romanticism T-Shirt

 Alfred, Lord Tennyson, in Plain English

-• The semicolon in "I am a part of all that I have met;" is original — the sentence continues for six more lines, but this is where everyone stopped
+- The semicolon in “I am a part of all that I have met;” is original — the sentence runs six more lines, but this is the one people carry

 Size Chart (Bella + Canvas)